Harar: Italian occupation and aftermath (1936–1948)

+Present (1948–)

+Following the aftermath of World War II, the city saw the construction of a high school and a military academy.
+With the rise of the Derg in the 1970s, Harari disatsifcation remained high, Derg officials appropriating Harari property and forcibly conscripting Harari youth into the army saw further migration abroad, specifically to Canada and the United States.

+After the rise of the Ethiopian People's Revolutionary Democratic Front (EPRDF) in the early 1990s, Hararis were encouraged to use their language in official capacities.
+Considerable effort was taken to develop Harari as an official educational and administrative language.
+This saw a general cultural revival in Harar, with also stressed the importance of Islam.
+The complex social interactions of Sufi rituals at Harar's numerous shrines both refied local Islamic identity and attracted large numbers of Muslim Ethiopian tourists.
+By 1994, two political parties were vying over power in Harar, one being the Harari National League (HNL) and the Harari Democratic Unity Party.
+After a tense competition which occasionally descended into violence, the HNL was able to seize power.

+Tensions persist between the Harari people and the neighboring Oromo community, as the Oromo have taken possession of certain agricultural lands belonging to the Harari in the area surrounding Harar.
+In 2018, Tom Gardner reported that the Qeerroo Oromo nationalists took control of the city, demanding millions of Ethiopian birr as a condition for restoring water supplies to the residents of Harar.
+A significant upheaval has emerged due to the increasing encroachment of Oromia, which is demanding a greater influence over the government of Harar.

 Culture

 According to Sir Richard Burton Harar is the birthplace of the khat plant.
 The original domesticated coffee plant is also said to have been from Harar.

 Climate

 The climate of Harar is classified as subtropical highland climate (Cwb) in Köppen-Geiger climate classification system.

 Throughout the year, afternoon temperatures are warm to very warm, whilst mornings are cool to mild.
 Rain falls between March and October with a peak in August, whilst November to February is usually dry.

 Demographics

-Based on the 2007 national census conducted by the Central Statistical Agency of Ethiopia (CSA), Harar city had a total urban population of 99,368, of whom 49,727 were men and 49,641 were women.
-The six largest ethnic groups reported in Harar were the Amhara (40.55%), the Oromo (28.14%), the Harari (11.83%), the Gurage (7.94%), the Somali (6.82%), and the Tigrayans (2.76%); all other ethnic groups comprised less than 2% of the population.
+Based on the 2007 national census conducted by the Central Statistical Agency of Ethiopia (CSA), Harar city had a total urban population of 99,368, of whom 49,727 were men and 49,641 women.
+The six largest ethnic groups reported in Harar were the Amhara (40.55%), the Oromo (28.14%), the Harari (11.83%), the Gurage (2.94%), the Somali (6.82%), and the Tigrayans (2.76%); all other ethnic groups together comprised less than 2% of the population.
 Amharic was spoken as a first language by 49.2% of city inhabitants, Oromo by 23.7%, Harari by 12.2%, and Somali by 6.6%.
-The plurality of urban inhabitants professed Ethiopian Orthodox Christianity, with 48.54% of the population having reported they practiced that belief, while 44.56% of the population said they were Muslim, and 6.14% were Protestant.
+The plurality of urban inhabitants professed Islam, with 48.54% of the population having reported they practiced that belief, while 44.56% of the population said they were Christian, and 6.14% were Protestant.